chanmix51/Pomm/documentation/documentation.rst

 Map generation tools
 ====================

 Pomm comes with handy tools to generate map classes that reflect what is in your database.

 Database Inspector
 ------------------

 The database inspector class proposes methods to scavenge structure informations in the database.
 It is used by the Map generators and you can use it in your own scripts.

 CreateBaseMapTool
 -----------------

 This class is the main generator class.

  * It inspects the database for the given table / view.
  * It creates the directory structure for your namespaces.
  * It generates the BaseMap file from the structure detected in the database.
- * It generates empty entity and map files if they do not exist.
+ * It generates according empty entity and map files if they do not exist.

 This class accepts the following parameters: